November 23, 2024

 “We are very pro creating a Western energy market, but you can understand our situation as board members, that we have a fiduciary responsibility in California and to the CAISO.”

-Launch Committee co-Chair Pam Sporborg, of Portland General Electric, reiterated that the process is still underway.
+Launch Committee co-Chair Pam Sporborg, of Portland General Electric, reiterated that the process still is underway.

 “I think you guys are used to seeing final proposals that are up for a vote, and this is not a final proposal,” Sporborg said.
 “We are here to offer an overview of our 133-page document and hopefully give you enough grounding to be able to parse through that and bring us your feedback.”

-The final proposal is slated for mid-November.
+The final proposal is expected in mid-November.

 CAISO Board of GovernorsDemand ResponseEDAMEnergy MarketWEIM Governing Body